Skip to content

 Integer types

-* bool will be stored as a byte. ** size, pointer and pointer sized types depend on platform.
+†: bool will be stored as a byte.

 Integer type properties

-Integer types, except for bool also has the following type properties:
+Integer types (except for bool) also have the following type properties:

 1. max The maximum value for the type.